chainguard-dev/edu/content/chainguard/chainguard-images/videos/java-images.md

 So that's about it.

-We've seen how you can use Chainguards maven and JRE images to reduce the size and CVE count in a Java application with relatively little work.
+We've seen how you can use Chainguard's maven and JRE images to reduce the size and CVE count in a Java application with relatively little work.

 Please do take a look and let me know how you get on.